Central Electricity Generating Board: Research and development

 The CEGB had an extensive R&D section with its three principal laboratories at Leatherhead (Central Electricity Research Laboratories, CERL) (opened by the Minister of Power in May 1962), Marchwood Engineering Laboratory (MEL), and Berkeley Nuclear Laboratories (BNL).
 There were also five regional facilities and four project groups, North, South, Midlands and the Transmission Project Group.
 These scientific service departments (SSD) had a base in each region.
 A major SSD role was solving engineering problems with the several designs of 500 MW units.
 These were a significant increase in unit size and had many teething problems, most of which were solved to result in reliable service and gave good experience towards the design of the 660 MW units.

 In the 1970s and 1980s, for the real-time control of power stations the R&D team developed the Cutlass programming language and application system.
 After privatisation, CUTLASS systems in National Power were phased out and replaced largely with Advanced Plant Management System (APMS) – a SCADA solution developed in partnership by RWE npower (a descendant company of CEGB) and Thales UK.
 APMS itself has since become obsolete.
 However, Eggborough was the last station, particularly unit 2; fully operated using APMS until its decommissioning in 2017.

 In contrast, PowerGen, later taken over by E.ON (which further split to form Uniper), undertook a programme to port the entire system to current hardware.
 The most current version of Cutlass, 'PT-Cutlass Kit 9', runs on Motorola PPC-based hardware, with the engineering workstation and administrative functions provided by a standard Microsoft Windows PC.
 It is fully compatible (with a few minor exceptions) with the DEC PDP-11 version (kit 1) released by PowerGen and has a high level of compatibility with the final version of kit 1 formerly used at National Power.
-It is used at three UK power stations: Ratcliffe-on-Soar, Cottam, and Fiddlers Ferry.
+It was used at three UK power stations: Ratcliffe-on-Soar, Cottam, and Fiddlers Ferry until their decommissioning.